nhitz/caddy-cloudflare/README.md

 	}
 	```

- 5. Import the snippet where you declare your domain:
+ 5. Import the snippet below where you declare your domain in your Caddyfile:
  	```Caddyfile
   	www.example.net, example.net {
 		import tls-cloudflare